 However, I have reviewed them all, so whether you are a beginner or a pro—I hope you’ll find something interesting.

-Wacom is a well-known brand that specializes in drawing tablets and I remember buying my first Wacom tablet about 10 years ago.
+Wacom is a well-known brand that specializes in drawing tablets (with screens and without), and I remember buying my first Wacom tablet about 10 years ago.

 The best tablet overall for any professional graphic designer.